Good Food, Bad Food

 We also know that in today’s age of ultra-processed food, it has the power to contribute to chronic diseases, inflammation, mental and emotional issues and weight gain.
 But that’s not what this is about.

 I’m talking about the power we give food over our minds.
 Over our emotions.
 And eventually over our health.
 Rationally, I’m aware that food holds no morality.
 But we’ve been so indoctrinated into believing that certain foods are “good” and others are “bad” that it’s hard to not believe this on a deeper level.

-Food has consequences – it can bring us joy and nourish us or it can bring us horrible digestive upset and make us feel ill.
+Food can have rewards or consequences.
+It can bring us joy and nourish us or it can bring us horrible digestive upset and make us feel ill.
 But it cannot inherently be “good” or ”bad”.
 Food is such an individual thing.
 A vegetarian may claim that meat is bad or they may be like me and just not like the taste of red meat but be of the opinion that sustainably and humanely raised meat can provide great nutrients.
 To a vegan, a tomato may be the most wonderful food in the world.
 But to someone with an autoimmune disease, a tomato may be the cause of severe pain because, as a nightshade, it inflames them when they eat it.